BuiltByPurva/Calmify/README.md

 2. **View Analytics**: Check your stress prediction and health trends
 3. **Meditation Sessions**: Start guided meditation sessions with timer and background music
 4. **Chat Support**: Interact with the AI chatbot for mental health support
+5. **Book Appointment**: Access to book appointment of professional therapist at your fingertips

 ## Contributing